Every Tommy Lee Jones Movie Ranked Worst To Best

 "Back Roads" is worth watching just to see Jones playing outside of his usual, buttoned-up style, but it doesn't have much going for it beyond that, save for Sally Field's sexy outfits and Farrah Fawcett-inspired hairdo.

-36. Heaven & Earth
+37. Heaven & Earth

 Oliver Stone, a veteran of the Vietnam War, made multiple films about that conflict, including "Platoon" and "Born on the Fourth of July," both of which were hits in the 1980s.
 For the third film in his unofficial Vietnam trilogy, Stone drew on the life experience of Le Ly Hayslip, a Vietnamese woman who lived through the war.
 Released in 1993, "Heaven & Earth" is loosely based on the life of Le Ly, based on her two memoirs, "When Heaven and Earth Changed Places" and "Child of War, Woman of Peace."

 Newcomer Hiep Thi Le stars as Le Ly, whose life in Vietnam during the rising tensions forms the backbone of the story.
 Tommy Lee Jones is introduced halfway through the film as Gunnery Sergeant Steve Butler, a character inspired by Le Ly's real-life husband.
-In the movie, Butler and Le Ly fall in love in Vietnam, and he brings her home with him to America, where they live together, though their relationship is impacted by Butler's violent nature and post traumatic stress disorder, leading to a tragic finale.
+In the movie, Butler and Le Ly fall in love in Vietnam, and he brings her home with him to America, where they live together, though their relationship is impacted by Butler's violent nature and post-traumatic stress disorder, leading to a tragic finale.

 In comparison to its predecessors, "Heaven & Earth" was not a critical or financial success, but it retains a strong following.
 At the very least, it's important to have movies about the Vietnam War that aren't directly about frontline fighters but the innocent people trapped in a violent time and place.

-35. Black Moon Rising
+36. Black Moon Rising

 The eponymous Black Moon of "Black Moon Rising" is a prototype vehicle that is faster than anything else and runs on tap water instead of gasoline.
 Tommy Lee Jones plays Quint, a thief and FBI contractor helping them build a case against a Las Vegas corporation.
 He hides the evidence in the Black Moon, which is then stolen by a gang of thieves led by Linda Hamilton (of all people!), forcing Quint to recover the stolen vehicle to secure his payday.
-Throw in FEAR's Lee Ving as his violent rival, and you've got yourself a middle-of-the-road action movie that's inoffensive and unremarkable.
+Throw in Fear frontman Lee Ving as his violent rival, and you've got yourself a middle-of-the-road action movie that's inoffensive and unremarkable.

-"Black Moon Rising" is written by John Carpenter, who claimed in a 2016 interview with Justin Beahm to have never seen the finished film.
+"Black Moon Rising" is written by John Carpenter, who claimed in a 2016 interview to have never seen the finished film.
 If he had directed it, perhaps "Black Moon Rising" could have been a worthy successor to "Escape From New York," with its low-key sci-fi trappings and too-cool-for-school machismo.
 Unfortunately, despite some exciting car action and winning performances from Jones, Hamilton, and Ving, "Black Moon Rising" never asserts itself as anything special.
 It's a competent movie but also utterly disposable.

-34. Wander
+35. Wander

 A thriller in the vein of "Conspiracy Theory" and "The Game," 2020's "Wander" stars Aaron Eckhart as Arthur Bretnik, who learns that his belief in off-the-wall conspiracy theories may actually be true.
 Arthur co-hosts a podcast with his friend Jimmy Cleats, played by his fellow Two-Face actor, Tommy Lee Jones.
 Together, they wind up investigating a murder that leads to a conspiracy theory with ties to Arthur's own past.
 Heather Graham, Raymond Cruz, and Katheryn Winnick co-star.